xen0vas/xen0vas.github.io/_posts/2019-06-26-SLAE32-assignment-#6-create-polymorphic-shellcode.md

 <pre style="color: white;background: #000000;border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New;font-size: 16px;line-height: 1.6;margin-bottom: 1.6em;max-width: 100%;padding: 1em 1.5em;display: block;white-space: pre-wrap;white-space: -moz-pre-wrap;white-space: -pre-wrap;white-space: -o-pre-wrap;word-wrap: break-word;">mov ebx, esp</pre>
 <p style="text-align:justify;">Additionally, for the sake of polymorphism the following <strong>open</strong> system call will be used instead of the one discussed before which initially used from the original <em>shellcode</em>.  </p>
 <pre style="color: white;background: #000000;border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New;font-size: 16px;line-height: 1.6;margin-bottom: 1.6em;max-width: 100%;padding: 1em 1.5em;display: block;white-space: pre-wrap;white-space: -moz-pre-wrap;white-space: -pre-wrap;white-space: -o-pre-wrap;word-wrap: break-word;">
-int open(const char *pathname, int flags, mode_t mode);
+int open(const char *pathname, int flags, mode</it>t mode);
 </pre>

-<p style="text-align:justify;">The function above has one extra argument named <strong>mode</strong> of type mode_t.
+<p style="text-align:justify;">The function above has one extra argument named <strong>mode</strong> of type mode</it>t.
 The argument <strong>mode</strong> represents the permissions in case a new file is created using the <strong>open</strong> function call with the <strong>O_CREAT</strong> flag.
 If a new file is not being created then this argument is ignored.
 In this case the <em>shellcode</em> only reads from <strong>/etc/passwd</strong> file which is a system file already created from the Linux operating system.
 According to the <strong>open</strong> function prototype one extra instruction will be added that will assign the extra mode to the opened file.</p>
 <pre style="color: white;background: #000000;border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New;font-size: 16px;line-height: 1.6;margin-bottom: 1.6em;max-width: 100%;padding: 1em 1.5em;display: block;white-space: pre-wrap;white-space: -moz-pre-wrap;white-space: -pre-wrap;white-space: -o-pre-wrap;word-wrap: break-word;"><span style="color:#99cc00;"><span style="color:#00ffff;">;Altered Shellcode Instruction</span><br /><span style="color:#00ff00;">mov dx, 0x1bc</span></span></pre>
 <p style="text-align:justify;">The above instruction is adding the permission mode <strong>0x1bc</strong> in hex which is <strong>444</strong> in decimal that defines the read, permissions to the opened file for the owner, the group and others.
 Nevertheless, because the file already exists the instruction above is useless thus providing a polymorphic change to the <em>shellcode</em>. </p>
 <p style="text-align:justify;">Then the <strong>int 0x80 </strong>instruction used to execute the system call referred by the <strong>0x5</strong> value that moved earlier inside the lower byte register <strong>al</strong>.</p>